JvanKatwijk/terminal-DAB-xxx/README.md

 and since there was no need for a separate "library", code could be further simplified.

+The approach taken in example 2, just starting the program with a frozen selection of one single service is somewhat limited in practive.
+The example 5 had a facility to scan through subsequent services of the service list.
+An updated implementation is built in this *second generation* of the command line decoder.

+Selecting the **next** audio service on the list is by typing "+" on the terminal, selecting the **previous ** audio service by typing '-' followed by a new line (the terminal mode remains "cooked", that is why the newline is required.

-New is a configuration option to implement showing the slide(s), transmitted as part of the service, on the screen.
+While doing so, I also wanted to see the station slide(s) on my screen, therefore, new is a configuration option to implement showing the slide(s), transmitted as part of the service, on the screen.

 -------------------------------------------------------------------------
 Supported devices